LFE89/nello_one_without_cloud/README.md

  See the GNU General Public License for more details.
  For full license text, see [http://www.gnu.org/licenses](http://www.gnu.org/licenses).

+## Please see UPDATE 3 (below)

+Update 3 will demonstrate how to fully control a nello device (open door & get notifications).
+Article: Coming soon

 ## The Story

 Usually nello devices (formerly distributed through [nello.io](https://nello.io), now fully acquired by [sclak.com](https://sclak.com))  communicate directly with a cloud based MQTT broker - hosted by the vendor, that can control the devices.